jukujala/r-google-style-to-roxygen2/README.md

 Feel free to report bugs to my email given at github page.
 Tell also if there is a better way to do the transformation, the current state machine logic feels too complicated.

+## Status of this software

+This is just something I quickly wrote, so do not expect it to work well ;)